 - to have the accommodation kept in a reasonable state of repair

-- the right of a your spouse or civil partner to take over your tenancy should you parcel
+- the right of a your spouse or civil partner to take over your tenancy should you pass away

 - not to be treated unfairly through some form of discrimination